Davenof/Davenof/README.md

 - 👋 Hi, I’m David.
 - 👀 I’m interested in web and software development.
 - 🌱 I’m currently learning full stack engineering.
-- 💞️ I’m looking to collaborate on prototyping (wireframing), interface design, and development projects.
+- 💞️ I’d like to collaborate on the following projects: web design and development, prototyping, user interface design, and usability testing.
-- 📫 You can reach me through david.ofili@outlook.com.
+- 📫 You can reach me through https://davidofili.info

 <!---
 Davenof/Davenof is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.